Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Related works and discussions

 \section{Related works and discussions}

-As we have seen, NFT is a framework of equivariance learning that can be used with different levels of prior knowledge about the symmetry.
-NFT is particularly different from GC \citep{SteerableCNN, generalCNN, CNN, kondor_generalized} type methods and classical FT in that it does not require the input to be of form $x = \sum c_k v_k$ for which we know how a given $g \in G$ acts on each $v_k$.
-This requirement is a also a part of more sophisticated variants like \citep{weiler2019general} as well as the method that tries to learn the symmetry from a set of tasks \citep{zhou2020meta}.
-For this reason, these frameworks and methods have to install the explicit knowledge of the group structure into the model architecture \cite{PracticalEquiv}.
-FT is also usually defined in the cases when the input is a function on $G$ or when $v_k$ are members of a homogeneous space of $G$.
-Some classic approaches actually went so far to use group invariant kernel, but limited their scope of study to situations similar to FT \citep{kondorThesis, Reisert}.
-When the action is linear, our philosophy of G-NFT also shares much in common with \cite{cohen2014learning} as well.
-For NFT, the input space $\mathcal{X}$ can be any general set on which the group action is defined anyhow.
-This does not mean that $\mathcal{X}$ is a homogeneous space, but is a union of homogeneous spaces.
+As a tool in equivariant deep learning, group convolution (GC) has been extensively studied \citep{SteerableCNN, generalCNN, CNN}.
+NFT differs from GC as well as FT in that it does not assume $g$ to act linearly on the input.
+In the words of \citep{kondor_generalized}, FT and GC assume that each instance $x \in \mathcal{X}$ is a \text{function} defined on homogeneous space, or the copy of the acting group modulo the stabilizers.
+These methods must install the explicit knowledge of the group structure into the model architecture \citep{PracticalEquiv}. \citep{kondorThesis, Reisert} have used group invariant kernel, but limited their scope to situations similar to FT.
+When the action is linear, our philosophy of G-NFT also shares much in common with \citep{cohen2014learning}.